 Slaughter

 CONTROLS: A to strafe / sprint / glide.
 B to fire.
-Select to switch weapons.
-Select+B to shoot a rocket.
+Select to switch between shotgun / machinegun.
+Select+B to fire rockets.

 Status | In development |